 By far the longest chapter, it covers the entire history of the UK - from the Stone Age to the year 2010.
 Given Britain's tumultuous history and its profound influence on the world, this chapter is rather expansive and important.
 Apart from wars, reigns and trade, it also talks about important historic figures.

 This chapter deals with the British society as it is today.
 It tells one customs, traditions and the religions followed in the UK.
 It also covers popular sports, art & culture, leisure activities and places of interests.

 This chapter deals with the British civic society - its democracy, constitution, systems of governance and its relationship with various international bodies.
 It also informs you of the importance of following the law and your role in its society.

 Although the subject has increased, the 24 multiple-choice question format remains the same.
-You have to answer these questions in 45 minutes and achieve at least 75% to pass the test.
+You have to answer these questions in 45 minutes and achieve at least 75% to pass the life in the UK practice test.

 So get cracking on the handbook.
-You can also take our practice tests to prepare for the Like in the UK Test 2013.
+You can also take our practice tests to prepare for the Life in the UK Test 2015.
 It will give you a fair idea of your readiness.